 8.4 Ensure the surface is dry and within the optimal temperature range for application.
 The surfaces must be allowed to dry prior to the application of the water repellent.
 In places where drying is difficult, water mix water repellent shall be used either as a full treatment or as a treatment prior to the use of solvent mix water repellent.

 8.5 Perform a test patch to ensure compatibility between the surface and the water repellent.
-This test will help to understand the absorption rate of the surface, effect of current environment (temperature, humidity etc.) and the product’s impact on appearance.
+This test will help to understand the absorption rate of the surface, effect of current environment (temperature, humidity, etc) and the product’s impact on appearance.

 8.6 In the case of surfaces painted with cement-based paint, after 21 days curing, the surface may be tested by application of the water repellent on a small area.
 If the water repellency is not developed within 24 h, the cement paint should be cured for a longer period before treating the entire surface.